Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: Bayesian inference

 \subsection{Moments of the luminosity function}

 The LIM PS is sensitive to the first two moments of the LF, $\bar{\rho}_L$ and $\bar{\rho}_L^2\,\bar{n}_\mathrm{eff}^{-1}$.
 It is thus interesting to investigate what constraints can be set on these quantities.
 Eq.~(\ref{mean_specific_intensity}) shows that $\bar{\rho}_L$ can be obtained rescaling $\bar{I}_\nu$ by a (cosmology dependent) constant factor.
-In Fig.~\ref{fig:constraints_derived_momentsLF}, we plot the joint marginalized posterior distribution of $\bar{\rho}_L$ and $\bar{\rho}_L^2\,\bar{n}_\mathrm{eff}^{-1}$ by treating them as derived variables in our MCMC chains.
+In Fig.~\ref{fig:constraints_derived_momentsLF}, we plot the joint marginalised posterior distribution of $\bar{\rho}_L$ and $\bar{\rho}_L^2\,\bar{n}_\mathrm{eff}^{-1}$ by treating them as derived variables in our MCMC chains.
 The two parameters turn out to be nearly uncorrelated.
-For the optimistic case (left), the second moment is very precisely and accurately measured.
-On the other hand, the marginalized posterior of the first moment is substantially broader and always peaks at values which are smaller than the true one.
-This bias becomes severe for the pessimistic case (right) due to projection effects following from the fact that $b$ and $\sigma$ are very poorly constrained (not shown in the figure).
-Only survey D is able to measure $\bar{\rho}_\mathrm{L}$ without a large bias but, still, with a low signal-to-noise ratio of 2.
-We conclude that, while the LIM PS can set tight constraints on the second moment of the LF, it only poorly determines the first moment, mostly due to the degeneracies with the linear bias parameter and the non-linear redshift-space distortions.